maweigert/spimagine/README.md

 # spimagine

-A python package to interactively visualize and process  time lapsed volumetric data as generated with modern light sheet microscopes.
-The package provides a generic 3D+t data viewer as well as denoising and deconvolution methods and makes use of GPU acceleration via OpenCL.
+A python package to interactively visualize and process  time lapsed volumetric data as generated with modern light sheet microscopes (hence the *Spim* part).
+The package provides a generic 3D+t data viewer and makes use of GPU acceleration via OpenCL.
+If provides further an image processor interface for the GPU accelerated denoising and deconvolution methods of [gputools](https://github.com/maweigert/gputools).

+Watch the following screencast for a first impression:

 [![Alt text for your video](images/poster_vimeo.png)](https://vimeo.com/126597994)